Awolize/Tower-Wars-Legacy/README.md

  Todo:
 -	Animation for all the entities   // HALF DONE
 -	Base Soldier interaction
--	Tower Select Target + Fire       // DONE, not tested fully
+-	Tower Select Target + Fire       // DONE, not tested
 -	Tower, Soldier placement for p2  // DONE
 -	Redo Ground to fit in the new grid
 -	Delete Soldier